 If you are considering a career in anaesthetics then there are plenty of sources of information.
-The Royal College of Anaesthetists holds a “Careers in Anaesthesia’ day every autumn which provides an insight into life as a trainee and consultant anaesthetist.
+The Royal College of Anaesthetists holds a “Careers in Anaesthesia’ day which provides an insight into life as a trainee and consultant anaesthetist.
 The Royal Society of Medicine has issued a booklet aimed at medical students and Foundation Year doctors interested in the specialty.

 The most attractive things about the specialty are:-

 - It can be stressful but generally its is great fun.

 - We work in teams, and there is a strong sense of cameraderie

 - It requires the application of physiology, pharmacology and common sense.

 - We support our patients through a very stressful (emotionally and physically) journey.